JuliaRheology/RHEOS.jl/docs/src/index.md

 - Artificial loading conditions can be generated within RHEOS to better understand a model's response

+## Documentation

+The sections in this documentation each aim to provide tutorials in different elements of RHEOS.
+The [`API`](@ref) section is a comprehensive list of RHEOS types and functions brief descriptions of their use.
+For corrections or further questions, please create an issue on the [Github repository](https://github.com/JuliaRheology/RHEOS.jl).

 ## Installation

 1. Install Julia, version 1.0.2